reconf/reconf-jvm/README.md

 In order to define a configuration repository, you must create a new Java interface and decorate it with the annotations provided by the reconf-client jar.

-The example below provides a very simple configuration repository where each `@ConfigurationItem` will update itself every 10 seconds.
+The example below provides a very simple configuration repository where each `@ConfigurationItem` will update itself every 10 minutes.

 ```java
 import java.math.*;